EMsoft-org/EMsoft/ReadMe.md

 | Windows 10 | 64 bit, NVidia GPU with latest (3.88) drivers installed |

 If you want to build EMsoft yourself, it would make sense to first get a GitHub account, and fork this repository into your account.
 Then clone the repo *from your account* onto your local computer.
 Before you can compile things, you need to first build the Software Developer Kit (EMsoft_SDK), which you can find [here](https://github.com/EMsoft-org/EMsoftSuperbuild); follow the instructions for your platform.
-Then, in the top folder where you have cloned the EMsoft repository, carry out the following commands (for UNIX-type builds; on Windows, use nmake instead of make):
+In addition (as of June 19th, 2019), you will need to clone the *EMsoftData* repository, also from *EMsoft-org*, in a folder at the same level as the Public repository folder.
+Then, starting in the top folder where you have cloned the EMsoft repository, carry out the following commands (for UNIX-type builds; on Windows, use nmake instead of make):

 ```fortran
   mkdir EMsoftBuild